NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Introduction

 \subsubsection{VQA datasets in Autonomous Driving}

 \gls{vqa} datasets for autonomous driving pair visual inputs with natural language queries to evaluate scene understanding across perception, prediction, and planning.
 Early works enriched perception tasks with BEV maps datasets~\cite{choudhary2024talk2bev}, while later efforts extended to reasoning tasks, including counterfactual reasoning~\cite{wang2024omnidrive} for trajectory generation and video question answering datasets covering perception and prediction~\cite{nie2024reason2drive}.
 More recent benchmarks push toward multimodal reasoning across the full pipeline, incorporating step-by-step reasoning with images and LiDAR~\cite{ishaq2025drivelmm} or standardized multiple-choice evaluations for \glspl{vlm}~\cite{khalili2025autodrive}.
-In terms of spatio-temporal reasoning, datasets like NuPlanQA~\cite{ park2025nuplanqa} focus on agents' spatial relations recognition, and TumTraffic-VideoQA~\cite{zhou2025tumtraffic} focus on perception tasks and reasoning over agent motion, temporal dependencies, and event semantics in driving scenarios.
+In terms of spatio-temporal reasoning, datasets like NuPlanQA~\cite{ park2025nuplanqa} focus on agents' spatial relations recognition, and TumTraffic-VideoQA~\cite{zhou2025tumtraffic} focus on spatio-temporal grounding in driving scenarios.
 Additionally, other \gls{vqa} datasets incorporate qualitative agent risk-aware reasoning, such as NuInstruct~\cite{ding2024holistic}, HiLM-D~\cite{ding2023hilm} and DVBench~\cite{zeng2025vision}.
 However, none of the existing \gls{vqa} datasets systematically evaluate spatial-temporal reasoning for quantitative risk assessment.